-Readers, please enjoy this guest blog post by Tess Whitehurst, author of a number of books, including Magical Housekeeping, You Are Magical, and the new Unicorn Magic.
+Readers, please enjoy this guest blog post by Alexandra Chauran, author of numerous books, including Getting Through It: Reclaiming Your Life After Adversity, Change, or Trauma and the new Modern Guide to Mudras.

-Readers, please enjoy this guest blog post by Angela A. Wix, author of Llewellyn's Little Book of Unicorns.
+Readers, please enjoy this guest blog post by Leslie Sampson, author of the new Find Your Twin Flame.

 Readers, please enjoy this guest blog post by Cyndi Dale, author of a number of books, including the new Advanced Chakra Healing.

 When my oldest son was young, he made a very interesting announcement.

 "Mom, I've decided what's amiss with the world."

 "So, what's amiss?"
 I politely responded.

 "People just don't know the difference between what's real and not.
 Like, when someone is crying on television, it's fake and you can ignore it.
 But when they do it in front of you, you should help."